This list first appeared in the fall 2018 issue of the Concordian, the official magazine of Concordia University Wisconsin.

 CUW project leads: Dr. Kwadwo Owusu-Ofori, pharmacy fellow; Dr. Michael Pickart, associate professor of pharmaceutical science; Dr. Christopher Cunningham, associate professor of pharmaceutical science

 Owusu-Ofori started The Satori Food Project in 2012 to build medical foods that improve mental health and well-being.
-Instead of taking pills that can cause fogginess, weight gain, and other unpleasant side effects, patients can try Satori Coffee Creamers and Satori Hot Chocolate mix to help them manage their anxiety and concentration disorders.
+His Satori Coffee Creamers and Satori Hot Chocolate mix, for example, have been shown to help some people manage their anxiety and concentration disorders.
 Owusu-Ofori joined the CUW community in January 2018, where he continues his research into the relationship between proper nutrition and anxiety disorders under the mentorship of Pickart and Cunningham.

 7. STEAM camps and college readiness